platisd/refactoring-for-testability-cpp/README.md

 the de facto standard for C++.

-The solutions proposed, do not claim to be better in performance nor compliant with any safety0critical coding guidelines your project may have.
+The solutions proposed, do not claim to be better in performance nor compliant with any safety critical coding guidelines your project may have.
 They tackle the lack of testability at a software design level and do not take into account special domain constraints.
 Nonetheless, if performance is brought forward as an argument against testable code, before taking any decisions